QUALITY OF LIFE AMONG PHYSICALLY DISABLED FEMALES IN BACKWARD AREAS OF PAKISTAN

 Mehran Ullah1*, Abid Ali2, Tehmina Khan3, Hassan Saifullah4

-1* Prosthetist and Orthotist, Pakistan Institute of Prosthetics and Orthotics Sciences Peshawar, Pakistan
+1*Prosthetist and Orthotist, Pakistan Institute of Prosthetics and Orthotics Sciences Peshawar, Pakistan

 2 HOD Prosthetics and Orthotics, Pakistan Institute of Prosthetics and Orthotics Sciences Peshawar, Pakistan

-3 Doctor of Physical Therapy, Riphah International University Islamabad, Pakistan
+3Doctor of Physical Therapy, Riphah International University Islamabad, Pakistan

-4 Doctor of Physical Therapy, Riphah International University Islamabad, Pakistan
+4Doctor of Physical Therapy, Riphah International University Islamabad, Pakistan

 ABSTRACT

-Background and Aim: Social discrimination is one of the most fatal and important source of hindrance for women causing them depressed.
+Background and Aims: Social discrimination is one of the most fatal and important source of hindrance for women causing them depressed.
 The aim of this research study was to find important information on QOL of physically disabled women of backward areas (Triple discriminated population of Pakistan).

 Methodology: The current research was conducted at PRSP, D.I.Khan through Cross sectional survey.
 Sample size for current study was 300 and SF-36 was used to measure QOL.
 Data was analyzed by using SPSS 22.